mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 ```
 The advent of the Rebellion has struck Dagudashaag
 hard, bringing death to some and hardship to many.
 A
-settled, industrial centre has become the battleground
+settled, industrial center has become the battleground
 for two of the greatest starfleets the Galaxy has ever
 seen.
 Entire planets have been laid waste -- others
 have tried to seal themselves off from the Universe in